 We often find it helpful to send emails and letters to more than one person at a time, such as emails to seniors, promotional emails, marketing campaigns etc. If your list of recipients exceeds two or three names, there might be questions like how to address two people in an email.
 What is the proper way to address them?

-- Include a clear and descriptive subject line that can separate your email from the pack and make you stand out to your readers.
-Be specific and write what the email is about.
+- Use a clear and descriptive subject line and be specific to write what the email is about.

 - Always be polite when asking for something.
 Always say “Thank you” and “Please.”

 - Include your signature with your email and contact number, so the recipient doesn’t have to search for your, email or phone number.
 Set it up to appear by default at the end of each email.

 - Always proofread your email and check for any grammatical or spelling errors.

 - Don’t write a lengthy and detailed emails

 - Do not “reply to all” unless your response is appropriate for group sharing.

 - Do not add all of the recipients in To“ and “Cc”, many people do not want their email addresses to be shared with other people.
 To avoid that use Blind-copy (Bcc) feature, which lets you show a single address.

 ending an email without letting your recipients know is not considered appropriate.
 However, if you are sending newsletters using email newsletter software or making announcements, then obviously you cannot share the details of every person, and it’s important to respect the privacy and confidentiality of individuals.